 The Key takeaway: Be clear and concise; provide answers and stick to the point.
 Remember, the first interview is a great time to begin your preparation for what comes next — the hiring manager.
 We advise candidates to gather the information they need before the call ends.

-If your first interview goes well, and you are feeling good about the position, ask for the next interview.
-This communicates that you are ready for the next step.
+If your first interview goes well and you are feeling good about the position, ask about the next interview.
+This action communicates that you are ready for the next step.

 The Carrera Agency’s trademark personal approach ensures that each candidate receives the necessary tools to be successful.
 This entails proactively providing details for further research and networking.